 Haarlem is ideally situated, being only 20 minutes from Amsterdam Centraal train station, where hi-speed international trains whizz in from cities all over Europe.
-It’s also only 15 minutes from the IJmuiden harbour where the DFDS Seaways Newcastle to Amsterdam ferry docks.
-And the city is only 20 minutes from Amsterdam’s Schiphol airport – it’s easy to get to from anywhere on earth!
+It’s also only 15 minutes from IJmuiden harbour where the DFDS Seaways Newcastle to Amsterdam ferry docks.
+And as the city is only 20 minutes from Amsterdam’s Schiphol airport – it’s literally easy to get to from anywhere on earth!
 And once you’ve arrived in Holland, it’s simple and convenient to reach Haarlem too.

 Reaching Haarlem to/from Amsterdam

 Frequent trains run directly between Amsterdam and Haarlem’s Centraal Station.
 The trains usually leave Amsterdam Centraal Station from Platform 1 or 2 every 15 minutes.
 Haarlem has two stations – Haarlem Spaarnwoude and Haarlem Centraal – and it is Haarlem Centraal you need to disembark at to visit the city centre.
-An art nouveau gem dating back to 1908, Haarlem’s Central station is worth a visit even if you don’t arrive by train!
+An art nouveau gem dating back to 1908, Haarlem’s Centraal station is worth a visit even if you don’t arrive by train!
 For the latest train timetables and fares, check out www.ns.nl

 Reaching Haarlem from Schiphol